-Starting an art business is both exciting and horrifying.
+Starting an art or craft business is both exciting and horrifying.
 I can still remember how excited I was when I decided to start an art business many years ago.
 Before Facebook existed just to give you an idea.

 But when my dreams started to turn into reality, I began to ask if this was the right thing to do.